I would like to know more about Concept Maps ↓

 Concept maps offer you numerous advantages.
 We have summarised the five most important advantages of concept maps here:

-Select a topic and identify the main concepts that will serve as nodes in the concept map.
-Place these main concepts in the centre of the whiteboard.
+Choose a topic and identify the main concepts to serve as nodes in the concept map.
+Place these main concepts in the center of the whiteboard.
 Find the relationships between the concepts and draw corresponding lines to illustrate the connections.
-Add sub-concepts as branches that emanate from the main concepts and organise the concept map logically and clearly.
-If necessary, revise the map by adding colours, symbols or other details to make it clearer and more appealing.
+Add sub-concepts as branches extending from the main concepts and organize the concept map logically and clearly.
+Revise the map if necessary by adding colors, symbols or other details to make it clearer and more appealing.